 General Practice Implications for Individuals

-- Connect with a program you are passionate about.
+- Connect with a mentoring program that is working toward a purpose that you feel passionate about.
 Look for mentoring programs whose goals relate to your educational and occupation background (DuBois, Portillo, Rhodes, Silverthorn & Valentine, 2011).

 General Practice Implications for Service Providers